riverbed/steelscript-appfwk/docs/tutorial.rst

 The returned data can have information such as dates, daily (include open, close high, low) prices, and daily transaction volumes.
 Understanding the data format, one can set out to define the report to be created.
-In order to render the desired reports, we need to define the data source first, which defines criteria required for the report to run.
+In order to render the desired reports, we need to define the data source first, including criteria required for the report to run.
-More importantly, the ``stock_source.py`` also defines ``StockQuery`` class to use criteria values to derive the stock data by leveraging the :ref:`data fetch API<Data fetch API>`.
+More importantly, ``stock_source.py`` also defines ``StockQuery`` class to use criteria values to derive the stock data by leveraging the :ref:`data fetch API<Data fetch API>`.
-At the end we need write the report using defined data sources to render the data.
+At the end we need to write the report using defined data sources to render the data.
 For illustrative purpose, let us build a simple report that can show the close price of a stock given a range of dates.